masked duck, Nomonyx dominicus

 Vocalization

-The Masked Duck (Nomonyx dominicus) has a low-pitched, rather raspy vocalization that consists of a series of grunts, croaks, and quiets clucks.
+The Masked Duck has a low-pitched, rather raspy vocalization that consists of a series of grunts, croaks, and quiets clucks.
 The vocal repertoire of the masked duck is relatively limited compared to some other duck species.

 The vocalizations of the male and female Masked Ducks are quite similar.
 During courtship and breeding season, male masked ducks produce a distinctive courting call consisting of a repeated "quack-quack-quack" sound.
 This call is often described as a soft, low-pitched, and repetitive croak.
 This vocalization serves to attract females and establish dominance among males in their breeding territories.